aws-samples/aws-cloudhsm-cloudformation-template/README.md

 1. Disconnect the key store from the CloudHSM cluster.
 The associated ENIs used to enable the custom key store to connect to the HSMs will be automatically deleted.
 2. After the key store is disconnected, you can delete the key store.

+### Deletion of stack doesn't delete the security group associated with the CloudHSM cluster

+After you've manually disconnected the KMS custom key store, you can manually delete the security group associated with the CloudHSM cluster.

+While the custom key store is in a connected state, there will be an ENI for each of the former HSMs and the cluster security group will be associated with those ENIs.
+Until you disconnect the key store, the ENIs will continue to exist and be a dependency on the cluster security group.

 ## Troubleshooting Stack Creation